papatakabookclub/BLIS-PYQs/index.md

 **Part-I Answer any four, in about 500 words each.
 (4*10=40)**

+1. Explain the need of notation in library classification.
+Illustrate its types and qualities.
+1. Make a comparative study of Enumerative and Faceted classification systems.
+1. Describe the features, structure and problems of Classified Catalogue Code.
+1. State the types and use of Non-Book Material (N-BM) available in a library.
+1. What is a thesaurus ?
+Give details of various relations in a thesaurus.
+1. Historically explain the advantages and problems of the various physical forms of a library catalogue.

 **Part-II Answer any six, in about 250 words each.
 (6*5=30)**

+1. Need of User’s Interest Classification
+2. Advantages of a Dictionary Catalogue
+2. Steps in Chain Indexing invented by S.R.
+Ranganathan
+2. Order of Ten Main Classes in the DDC
+2. Definition and Function of Metadata
+2. Notational Mnemonics in the CC of Ranganathan
+2. Key Features of the RDA
+2. Sears List of Subject Headings

 ### Term-End Examination December, 2021